Khanghcmut/SHL_2025_Qualifiers/README.md

 # SHL_2025_Qualifiers
-## Dataset used OpenPack dataset S1
+## Dataset used: OpenPack dataset S1
 ## You need to create solution to best fit the operation (in operation column.
 Do not use/leave action column in your train set!!!) from given sensors  data
 ### You can use anything you can include AI, friend code,...
 [Download data here!](https://github.com/Khanghcmut/SHL_2025_Qualifiers/raw/main/Data.zip)